mosra/corrade/README.md

 *corrade* (v.) - "To scrape together, to gather together from various sources"

-Corrade is multiplatform plugin management and utility library, written in pure C++ with no external dependencies.
+Corrade is multiplatform plugin management and utility library written in pure C++.
 Features:

- * Plugin management library with dependency handling
+ * Plugin management library with support for both static and dynamically loaded plugins, dependency handling and more
- * INI-style configuration files parser and writer
+ * Configuration parser and writer with syntax similar to INI files, with support for custom types and hierarchic groups
- * Resource manager, filesystem utilites and more
+ * Resource manager for resources compiled directly into executable
+ * Easy-to-use classes for debug and error output with support for output redirection and printing of custom types
+ * Filesystem utilities, translation support, endianness handling class, implementations of hashing algorithms and more

 INSTALLATION
 ============